Paul Steven Haigh: The Killings

 people he believed knew about his crimes.
 He shot and killed his friend Wayne Smith 27 then later shooting Smith's ex-girlfriend Sheryle Gardner 31 as she sat in her car.
 Discovering Ms Gardner's son Danny Mitchell, 10, was also in the car he shot and killed him.

 Haigh stabbed his girlfriend Lisa Brearley 19, to death after allowing another man to rape and sodomise her.

 In 1991 he was convicted of killing sex offender Donald George Hatherley in a jail cell at Pentridge Prison.

 Appeals

-Haigh has claimed that he suffers from borderline personality disorder and thus deserved a lighter sentence, but this is an unsubstantiated claim.
+Haigh has claimed that he has borderline personality disorder and thus deserved a lighter sentence, but this is an unsubstantiated claim.
 An appeal was rejected on 13 December 2012.